What's the first thing you do when you get home from school? If you're like

-There are good reasons, although they are different for Ella and Josh, why both teens should do strength training: it builds muscle strength, tones the body, and even promotes weight loss.
+There are good reasons, although they are different for Ella and Josh, why both teens should do strength training: it builds muscle strength, tones the body, builds endurance, develops stronger bones and even promotes weight loss.
 But they need to do strength training properly to avoid injury.
 Here are some questions, answers, and tips about strength training:

 Q.What Is Strength Training?